uncia-dev/VideoQuiz-XBlock/README.md

 times, and awaits student input.
 Three types of questions are supported so far: simple answers, multiple choice (radio boxes) and also multiple answers (check boxes).
 Once a student answers correctly, or runs out of tries, the student can also view an explanation dialog for the current question.
-At the end of the video playback, the students get a small statistic as well, showing the percentage of completed questions.
+At the end of the video playback, the students get a small statistic as well, showing how many questions were answered correctly.

 On the edX Studio side of this module, the professor has to input a title (both the navigation bar in edX, and the header within the module, a full HTTPS link to a YouTube video, without extra parameters (though they can technically